dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 use of a pre-existing forecast verification library that was developed at NCAR.

-**Q. Why is PrepBUFR used?**

-A.
-The first goal of MET was to replicate the capabilities of existing verification packages and make these capabilities available to both the DTC and the public.

-**Q. Why is GRIB used?**

-A.
-Forecast data from both WRF cores can be processed into GRIB format, and it is a commonly accepted output format for many NWP models.

-**Q. Is GRIB2 supported?**

-A.
-Yes, forecast output in GRIB2 format can be read by MET.
-Be sure to compile the GRIB2 code by setting the appropriate configuration file options (see Chapter 2).

 **Q. How does MET differ from the previously mentioned existing verification packages?**

 A.
 MET is an actively maintained, evolving software package that is being made freely available to the public through controlled version releases.

-**Q. How does the MODE tool differ from the Grid-Stat tool?**

-A.
-They offer different ways of viewing verification.
-The Grid-Stat tool provides traditional verification statistics, while MODE provides specialized spatial statistics.

 **Q. Will the MET work on data in native model coordinates?**